 The Academy asks that the following procedures be followed whenever it is necessary to administer medication at school:

 - The clinic keeps a limited list of over-the-counter medications in stock.
 If you would like your child to be able to receive these medications when necessary, you must complete the form for administration of over-the-counter medications at school.
-The form must be signed by your physician.
+The form must be signed by your physician and uploaded to Magnus.

 - All prescription medication must be in the original container with the pharmacy label on it (child’s name, dose, etc.) It must also be accompanied by the completed school consent form Parental Authorization for Administration of Medicine at School.
 You must completely fill out and sign this form and send it in with the medication.
 The information on this form is needed for the proper administration of the medication.
 You may obtain this form from the clinic or the Elementary Office.
 You may also download it from the AHN website or it can be faxed to you.